-Lawson and Berry and their team of Marijuana Lawyers can help if you or a loved one has been charged with trafficking marijuana.
-Remember, a charge is not the same as a conviction, so it is vital to your case to get a lawyer that is knowledgeable in the field of marijuana.
+Lawson and Berry and their team of Trafficking Marijuana Lawyers in Georgia can help if you or a loved one has been charged with trafficking marijuana.
+Remember, a charge is not the same as a conviction, so it is vital to your case to get a Georgia Trafficking Marijuana Lawyer that is knowledgeable in the field of marijuana.

 Marijuana is regulated under the Georgia Controlled Substances Act.
 While numerous other drugs are considered a scheduled substance, marijuana is not.
 O.C.G.A. §16-13-1(a)(1) states that the term controlled substance shall include marijuana.
 Being charged with trafficking marijuana is not merely a slap on the wrist; it can have serious consequences.
 That is why it is vital to have an understanding and knowledgeable Attorney to help you with your case.
 The Law Offices of Richard Lawson and his Team of Georgia Marijuana Attorneys will fight for you and try to help you avoid a criminal conviction.
 Do not wait to call; schedule a free consultation today.

 O.C.G.A. § 16-13-31(c) defines the crime of trafficking marijuana when someone sells, manufactures, grows, delivers, brings into this state, or has possession of a quantity of marijuana exceeding ten pounds.